10 Milford Sound Walks You Can’t Miss

 10. Milford Track (4 days one way)

 One of New Zealand’s premier hiking tracks is the Milford Track.
 The track is only open to non-experienced trampers between 24 October and 30 April.
 Be aware that huts need to be booked well in advance (we’re talking about a year) for this popular hike.
 You’ll also need to book water and road transport at both ends of the track.
 All the boring details aside, the Milford Track takes you to the highest waterfall in New Zealand, Sutherland Falls, dropping a massive 580m.
 You’ll also be provided with stunning panoramic views atop mountain passes of ancient glacier-carved valleys.
-Native forest, emerald river waters and wildlife can also been seen along this popular multi-day adventure.
+Native forest, emerald river waters and wildlife can also be seen along this popular multi-day adventure.
 For more information, check out Guide to the 9 Great Walks of New Zealand.

 Location: The Milford Track starts at the head of Lake Te Anau at Glades Wharf with a scheduled boat service.
 Alternatively, you can book a water taxi from Te Anau Downs which is located about 27km down the Milford Road from Te Anau.